azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Provision a Text Analytics API in the same Location and Resource Group as your other services.
+1. Provision a Text Analytics in the same Location and Resource Group as your other services.
 Take note of the value of KEY 1.

-2. Provision a Bing Speech API in the same Location and Resource Group as your other services.
+2. Provision a Bing Speech in the same Location and Resource Group as your other services.
 Take note of the value of KEY 1.

 3. Provision a API Type Language Understanding Intelligent Service (LUIS) in the same Location and Resource Group as your other services.
 Take note of the value of KEY 1.

 #### Exit criteria

-- You can view your Cognitive Services in the Portal, you should have one for Text Analytics API, another for Bing Speech API, and a third for LUIS
+- You can view your Cognitive Services in the Portal, you should have one for Text Analytics, another for Bing Speech, and a third for LUIS

+### Task 12: Provision Function App

+Provision a Function App that will be used as the EventProcessorHost for processing and enriching Event Hubs data.

 ## Exercise 2: Implement message forwarding

 Duration: 45 minutes

 In this section, you will implement the message forwarding from the ingest Event Hub instance to an Event Hub instance and a Service Bus Topic.
-You will also configure the web-based components, which consist of three parts: The Web App UI, a Web Job that runs the EventProcessorHost, and the API App that provides a wrapper around the Search API.
+You will also configure the web-based components, which consist of three parts: The Web App UI, an function App that runs the EventProcessorHost, and the API App that provides a wrapper around the Search API.

 ### Task 1: Implement the event processor